- » 75 Minute Session

 Myofascial massage is a technique used to ameliorate injuries and discomfort, reducing pain and increasing range of motion.
 Myofascial massage differs from other types of massage in that it targets the fascia - the membrane surrounding muscles - rather than the muscle itself.
 Since fascia completely encases every muscle in the body, imbalances in the fascia can have serious effects on your range of motion and comfort level.
 While other forms of massage can overlook the fascia, myofascial massage focuses specifically on releasing tension in this important membrane.

 Trigger Point Therapy is a style of bodywork that focuses on stimulating and releasing "trigger points" in your body.
 Trigger points are tender areas of tension similar to acupressure points, except they occur in the belly of the muscle rather than along the energy pathways of the body.
 These "knots" are built up throughout a person's life due to physical, mental, and/or emotional stress.
 During a session, focused pressure is applied through a variety of techniques in order to release your trigger points.
-This process can be quite "Sensation Rich" at times, yet the effects can be lasting and profoundly transformative.
+This process may be somewhat "Sensation Rich" at times, yet the effects can be lasting and profoundly transformative.